nogibjj/Alex_Ackerman_Mini_Project_8_Python_v_Rust/README.md

 `movie_ratings_16_17.csv` contains movie ratings data for 214 of the most popular movies (with a significant number of votes) released in 2016 and 2017.
 As of March 22, 2017, the ratings were up to date.
 Significant changes should be expected mostly for movies released in 2017.

 ## Task Performed
-They Python and Rust scripts were written to take in `movie_ratings_16_17.csv` and calculate the average rating for a given movie critic site.
+The Python and Rust scripts were written to take in `movie_ratings_16_17.csv` and calculate the average rating for a given movie critic site.
 The possible critic sites were Metacritic (metascore), IMDB (imdb), Rotten Tomatoes (tmeter), Fandango (fandango), and the Audience Score (audience).
 The default critic site and values which this comparison was perform was set as Rotten Tomatoes.
 This input can be easily changed in Python by passing in a different column name and can be changed in Rust by changing the column number that is analyzed.

 ## Code Walkthrough
 #### Set up the environment to build the code in both Python and Rust.
 __`Rust`__
-  - Create `main.rs` and `lib.rs` files in the `src` directory for Rust to execute specific functions, __calculating the average weight, measuring data processing time, and monitoring memory usage__.
+  - Create `main.rs` and `lib.rs` files in the `src` directory for Rust to execute specific functions, __calculating the Critic Average Score, measuring data processing time, and monitoring memory usage__.
   - `main.rs`
     ```Rust
     use std::time::Instant;